9 months, 2 weeks ago Arindo DuqueKeymaster

 Also a fan of Support System.
 Some others that have been useful:

 - multisite content copier

 - sitewide privacy options

 Autoblog was another powerful plugin that I was using to aggregate blog content from RSS Sources (including my own site) and pushing to all my subsites based on their subscription level.
-A huge value to customers who are willing to pay for an upgraded subscription in order to get X amount of blog pages created for them each month.5 months, 3 weeks ago greggdavisParticipant
+A huge value to customers who are willing to pay for an upgraded subscription in order to get X amount of blog pages created for them each month.9 months ago greggdavisParticipant

 The plugins I use on my network (converting to WP Ultimo now!), that aren’t already covered by existing WP Ultimo functionality to my knowledge are:

 - Multisite Privacy

 I use these others also, which I believe WP Ultimo already covers: